WarlightProgramming/cslbot/COMMANDS.md

 teams to not get new games with the last 3 *teams* they've played with, not teams from their last 3 games.

+The template data sheet must also be altered to accommodate a multischeme ladder- each template must now specify **Schemes** (e.g., "3v3,2v2", "4v4v4v4,5v5v5") encoding the combinations of game size and the number of players per side that it's designed to support.
+The "ALL" keyword may be used for templates meant to be used with any scheme.
+Schemes must be supplied as a comma-separated list.

 ___

 #### GAME SIZE